 General

-This pattern is for a feature that is required to be operational within a ‘secondary’ device, as indicated by a ‘primary’ (such as an AP, peer device, or external database).
+This pattern is for a feature that is required to be operational within a ‘secondary’ device, as indicated by a ‘primary’ (such as an AP, peer device, or external database), and is determined by the primary, and static for the lifetime of the primary’s instantiation.
 The operational requirements for the feature, and the method of communication from primary to secondary, are described within Std 802.11.
-The feature is statically operational for the lifetime of the primary instantiation.
 The feature is operational within the secondary at least for the lifetime of the primary/secondary relationship.

+In general, the master will be the transmitter of the current state or available options for the feature.
+The slave might adopt this state, or choose from the options, or might use the transmitted information as part of a selection process (choosing an AP with which to associate, etc.).

 Note, the relationship of “primary” and “secondary” is limited in scope to this particular MIB attribute.
 There may be no general relationship, or there may be other relationships between the devices that contain the STAs involved.